PinchOfData/germaingauthier/index.md

 I'm currently a second year PhD student at the [Center for Research in Economics and Statistics (CREST)](http://crest.science/) and a doctoral affiliate at the [Institute for Public Policices (IPP)](https://www.ipp.eu/).
 I work under the supervision of [Alessandro Riboni](https://sites.google.com/site/alessandroriboni/).

 My current research is a blend of applied econometrics and data science.
-I study topics related to political economy.
+I study topics related to political economy and crime.

 ### Current Research